-The course provides an introduction to dances, music, and cultures of various regions in Africa with an emphasis on learning authentic dances and their historical and cultural contexts.
+The course introduces dances, music, and cultures of various regions in Africa with an emphasis on learning authentic dances and their historical and cultural contexts.
 Students develop strength, aerobic stamina, coordination, flexibility, and rhythmic sophistication by working with master drummers.